-As of December 31, 2021, 24% of the Company's borrowings were subject to variable interest rates.
+As of December 31, 2022, 75% of the Company's borrowings were subject to variable interest rates.
 As a result, the Company is exposed to market risks associated with fluctuations in interest rates, and increases in interest rates could adversely affect the Company.

-The Company currently holds two interest rate swap contracts.
-The purpose of entering into these contracts is to reduce the variability of cash flows from interest payments related to a portion of the Company's variable-rate debt.
+The Company currently holds one active interest rate swap contract.
+Another previously held interest rate swap, effective on February 28, 2017, terminated on February 28, 2022.
+The purpose of entering into these contracts was to reduce the variability of cash flows from interest payments related to a portion of the Company's variable-rate debt.
 The swaps convert the notional value of the Company's variable rate debt based on one-month London Interbank Offered Rate ("LIBOR") to a fixed rate, including a spread on underlying debt, and a monthly reset in the variable interest rate.